 Idaho Falls Workers’ Compensation Attorneys

-If you have been injured on the job, workers’ compensation can provide critical coverage for your medical expenses and loss of income resulting from your injury.
+If you have been injured on the job, workers’ compensation can provide critical coverage for your medical expenses and loss of income resulting from your work injury.
 Unfortunately, while Idaho’s workers’ comp law is designed to make it easy to receive “no-fault” benefits, employers and their insurance adjusters routinely reduce, delay, and deny employees’ claims for benefits.
 As a result, most injured workers need an experienced attorney in order to collect the benefits they deserve — so don’t hire an attorney you have not met.
 Hire knowledgeable and skilled Idaho Falls Workers’ Comp Attorneys to fight for your rights.

 At Petersen, Parkinson & Arnold PLLC, we have decades of experience helping injured workers in the Idaho Falls area collect workers’ compensation benefits.
 Our attorneys are intimately familiar with the process of filing for workers’ comp; and whether you were just injured or have already had your claim denied, we can assist you in protecting your legal rights.
 With our contingency-fee representation, it costs you nothing out-of-pocket to hire our workers’ comp lawyers, and every case starts with a free, no-pressure, and completely confidential consultation with an attorney.
 Attorney James Arnold se habla espanol.